getnikola/nikola/nikola/data/samplesite/stories/quickstart.rst

     ...

-Note that "Document Title" and "Section Title" above both use equals signs, but are distict and unrelated styles.
+Note that "Document Title" and "Section Title" above both use equals signs, but are distinct and unrelated styles.
 The text of overline-and-underlined titles (but not underlined-only) may be inset for aesthetics.